 Core Competency Requirement

-To graduate from their program, Yukon College requires that all students complete YFN 101 to achieve core competency in knowledge of Yukon First Nations.
-The course is mandatory for all College employees.
+To graduate from their program, Yukon University requires that all students complete YFN 101 to achieve core competency in knowledge of Yukon First Nations.
+The course is mandatory for all University employees.

 The Yukon community has recognized that whether you belong to a Yukon First Nation or not, the history of Yukon, and the present day of Yukon First Nations, including the implementation of the land claims and self-government agreements, affects us all.
 This course is mandatory or highly recommended in both the public and private sectors across the territory.